Home Articles FAQ Site Map Partners

 The 95 days is the maximum of the: 90 day bankruptcy give-back rule; plus 1 day for notice of that; plus up to 4 days for first class mail for their check to reach you.

-This is a maximum - and not every Judgment Enforcer's standard business practice.
-Bankruptcies are on the rise - so they are cautious.
-That maximum time of 95 days protects JEs - but they don't always need that protection.
-When they are confident the debtor will not or can not go bankrupt - or when payment is made by a trusted source - they usually pay you quickly, well within 30 days of cashing the check - usually 15 days after the check clears.
+This is a maximum – and not every judgment enforcer’s standard business practice.
+Bankruptcies are on the rise – so they are now cautious.
+That maximum time of 95 days protects judgment enforcers – but they do not always need that protection.
+When they are confident the debtor will not or can not go bankrupt – or when payment is made by a trusted entity – they usually pay you quickly, within 30 days of cashing the check – usually 15 days after the check clears.

 Also, while the person/company you sued - may have been doing well when you sued them - or be doing well so far - there is no guarantee of available assets - and/or them avoiding bankruptcy in the future.